tyayers/smart-credit/README.md

 [Smart-Credit Web Portal](https://smart-credit-cfc36.firebaseapp.com/)

 This is the Smart-Credit web portal, where customers can get their financing approved with 1-click, and use the Instant Credit feature based on image recognition using the Google Cloud Vision API.
-Click on the **Discover** button to use Instant Credit.
+Click on the **Try Instant Credit using Google ML** button to use Instant Credit.

 <a href="https://smart-credit-cfc36.firebaseapp.com/" target="_blank"><img src="img/smart-credit-portal.png" height="350" /></a>